GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

     static let shareAttachments: Self = "shareAttachments" }
 ```
-The `ChatMessageLayoutOption` has a similar usage of an `enum` but it is not an `enum`.
+The `ChatMessageLayoutOption` has a similar usage as an `enum`, but it is not an `enum`.
 Instead, it is a struct that holds a string raw value.
-The advantage of this approach is that it is extendable while the `enum` is not.
+The advantage of this approach is that it is extendable, while the `enum` is not.

 The next step is to subclass the `ChatMessageLayoutOptionsResolver` so that we can add the new `.shareAttachments` option if the message has attachments:
 ```swift